MULLEIN

 Habitat and Botanical Description:

 Mullein is native to central and southern Europe and western Asia but is mostly widespread.
-A plant of dry, sandy, chalky soils often seen in hedge grows and field boundaries.
+Considered an invasive here in the U.S. Mullein is a plant of dry, sandy, chalky soils often seen in hedge grows and field boundaries.
 Mullein is a striking biennial that can reach 6-8 feet tall.
 In the first-year mullein grows basal rosettes covered in wooly gray-green hairs.
 In the second year it shoots up a long hairy flowering stalk with small yellow 5 petaled flowers that bloom a few at a time.
 Each flower opens before dawn and closes by midafternoon.
 Mullein is a beautiful addition to any garden and is attractive to many types of insects, butterflies, and honeybees.
 Seeds appear in the fall and are pitted, rough and grooved and can stay dormant for many years and still germinate.

 Medicinal Uses: